Handmade Happiness: A Step-by-Step Guide to a DIY Mother’s Day Wood Sign

 - Wood for Framing

-- First things first, go ahead and download the template file, and cut it out using your Silhouette CAMEO.
+- First things first, go ahead and download the template file by signing up above to my resource library, and cut it out using your Silhouette CAMEO.
 Not sure how to do that?
 No problem!
 This tutorial will walk you through the steps to help you get it figured out fast.

 - Using your Silhouette CAMEO cut out the project templates from above with the vinyl on your mat.